From the booth of WPNR to the halls of Pandora

 "I made the right choice in coming to Utica College to focus on marketing."

 “Those are basically the support functions you need to be successful in brand acquisition and retention marketing.
 I do math all day.
 The way I think about it is, in order to be a good marketer, you have to be mathematically sound.
 You’re investing millions of the company’s money into programs.
 You have to pay attention.
 You have to pay attention to the return on investment on every dollar.
 There’s no throwing away marketing dollars.
-You’re basically treating every dollar of the company’s money as your own to achieve the company’s objections.”
+You’re basically treating every dollar of the company’s money as your own to achieve the company’s objectives.”

 Even in high school he knew he wanted to go into business, and while he found that accounting classes weren’t the best fit for him, he soon realized that marketing and its relationship to sales not only encouraged his interests in business, but would also enhance his employment prospects post-graduation.